-Sissinghurst Castle is not really a castle but the ruins of one.
-The tower, where Vita Sackville-West had a study, is castle-like, but the rest of the buildings are low and long, with a few cottages and barns dotted around.
-Vita and her husband Harold Nicolson used one building for eating, another for keeping the children and nanny–at a safe distance—and the South Cottage.
-This small Elizabethan dwelling housed a cut flower room on the ground floor (sink, stone floor), a tiny sitting room, and bedrooms for the grownups above.
-The “sunset garden" begins by the front door of South Cottage.
+Sissinghurst Castle, in Kent, England, is not really a castle but the ruins of one.
+The tower where writer Vita Sackville-West had her study is castle-like, but the rest of the buildings are low and long, with a few cottages and barns dotted around.
+Vita and her husband, Harold Nicolson, used one building for eating, and another for keeping the children and nanny–at a safe distance.
+The South Cottage, a small Elizabethan dwelling, houses a flower-cutting room on the ground floor (with a sink and a stone floor), a tiny sitting room, and bedrooms for the grownups upstairs.
+The “sunset garden” is outside the front door of South Cottage.

 Photographs by Kendra Wilson for Gardenista.

-Above: Roses 'round the door...
-South Cottage with Harold’s garden chair.
-Vita and Harold liked to keep pots around the area where they sat, for scent and moveable color.
+Above: South Cottage, and Harold’s garden chair.
+Vita and Harold liked to keep pots around the area where they sat, for scent and movable color.
 Lemon verbena was a particular favorite, to be crushed between the fingers while reading.

-Above: All the garden rooms were created for living in, outdoors; this was a place to sit before dusk and the white garden was somewhere to eat at night, with the flowers still visible, and still sending out scent.
+Above: All the garden rooms at Sissinghurst were created for living in, outdoors.
+The Cottage Garden was a place to sit before dusk, while the White Garden was somewhere to eat at night, with the flowers still visible and still sending out scent.
 For a similar show of orange, you can start Lilium Superbum, also known as Turk’s Cap Lily, from seed.
 A packet of seeds is $2 from Prairie Moon Nursery.

-Above: Rough stone and brick path flanked by hemerocallis and hosta.
+Above: Rough stone and brick path flanked by hemerocallis (daylilies) and hosta.

-Above: Vita and Harold did a lot of traveling, with Harold’s diplomatic work as an excuse.
-They collected many things including a donkey, Abdul, shipped over from Morocco.
+Above: Vita and Harold did a lot of traveling, using Harold’s diplomatic work as an excuse.
+They collected many things, including a donkey, Abdul, that they had shipped over from Morocco.
 More prosaically, perhaps, they also collected colorful glass.
 In the deep window sills of South Cottage, the warm, translucent hues work perfectly with the idea of a sunset garden.